Adderall Dosage for Adults: Typical and Maximum Dosages

 - Legal and social consequences: Using Adderall without a prescription or for non-medical purposes is illegal and can result in legal consequences, including fines, penalties, or criminal charges.
 Additionally, misusing Adderall can strain relationships, impact academic or occupational performance, and lead to social isolation or alienation.

-- Cardiovascular effects of Adderall: Adderall is a stimulant medication that can increase heart rate and blood pressure.
+- Cardiovascular effects of Adderall: The long-term side effects of Adderall can be significant.
+Adderall is a stimulant medication that can increase heart rate and blood pressure.
 Misusing Adderall, especially at high doses or for non-medical purposes, can lead to cardiovascular complications such as palpitations, arrhythmias, hypertension, and an increased risk of heart attack or stroke.

 - Psychological effects: Misusing Adderall can also impact mental health and cognitive function.
 It may exacerbate existing psychiatric conditions or trigger new ones, such as anxiety disorders, mood disorders, or psychotic episodes.
 Prolonged misuse may also lead to tolerance, dependence, and addiction.